RaulPPelaez/UAMMD/docs/QuickStart.rst

 There are therefore two choices when first encountering UAMMD, are you looking for a stand alone molecular dynamics package or are you looking to accelerate your existing code with some of the algorithms exposed by UAMMD?

+In both cases, reading about the :ref:`basic hierarchy of concepts <basic-assumptions>` (see the :ref:`documentation home <index>`) is the starting place to get acquainted with the primary classes in UAMMD.

 UAMMD as a standalone framework
 -------------------------------------------